Map image: Percival Lowell, “Globe of Mars, longitude 270º, 1909,” Hubble Image: NASA / J. Bell (Cornell) / M. Wolff (SSI) |

 What does Mars look like and what can you expect to see this summer?

-is a good example of the kind of view to expect this summer.
+This photograph of Mars taken during the 2003 opposition is a good example of the kind of view to expect this summer.
+Image Credit: Philipp Salzgeber CC-BY-SA 2.0 |

 Mars is small.
 It’s a smaller planet than the Earth, but it has about the same land area.
 If you took all the continents on Earth and crashed them together, you’d get something about the size of Mars.
 And Mars is far away, even at its closest point.
 36 million miles might be spitting distance in the solar system, but it’s still pretty far for human eyes to see.
 Through a small to medium sized telescope, an observer mostly sees a small, fuzzy, red disc.